 When we travel, we typically look at our Airbnb and VRBO options first.
 As a family, we enjoy having our own bedrooms, along with a full kitchen and laundry facilities.
 There are many great family-friendly Airbnb and VRBO vacation rentals in Moab.

-And finally, if you’d prefer to stay in a hotel for your Moab lodging, these five hotels are the highest-rated family-friendly Moab hotels on Hotels.com:
+And finally, if you’d prefer to stay in a kid-friendly hotel near Arches National Park hotel, we recommend these five hotels near Moab.

 What to Bring for Hiking in Arches National Park with Kids

-Moab’s National Parks offer some of the world’s best adventure activities.
-We found most of them to be beyond the capability of our young kids, so we focused our time on the family-friendly activities, which was mostly hiking with kids.
+Moab’s national parks offers some of the world’s best adventure activities.
+We found most of them to be beyond the capability of our young kids, so we focused our time on kid-friendly things to do in Arches National Park, which were mostly hiking.

-Which is Better: Arches or Canyonlands with Kids
+Which is Better: Canyonlands or Arches with Kids?

 Arches and Canyonlands National Parks couldn’t be more different despite their close proximity.
 Where Arches offers impressive arches with easy walking distances, Canyonlands hiking trails gives hikers incredible panoramic views.